The Castle Accomodation

 Welcome to Craufurdland Castle, home to the Craufurds of Craufurdland since 1245.

-The estate is yours to play in during your stay for walks, cycling, mountain biking and more.
-You are invited to try the trout fishery at Craufurdland Lochan, where we also have a small cafe, which serves hot and cold food and drinks.
+If you stay at the castle, then estate is yours to play in during your stay for walks, cycling, mountain biking and more.
+You are invited to try the trout fishery at Craufurdland Lochan, where we also have The Laird’s Table restaurant.

 The lands of Ardoch were given to the 2nd son of Sir Reginald De Craufurd, the first Sheriff of Ayr in 1245.